alexmc808/MSDS-460-Assignment-1-Diet-Problem/README.md

 ## Linear Programming Problem
 The code and solution for the linear programming problem can be found in the repository labeled as "Problem_1".
 The linear programming problem is formulated as follows:
-The linear programming problem is formulated as follows:

 - **Decision Variables:**
   - oatmilk = number of servings of Oatly Original Oatmilk